lakibu/Open-SRC-Kosmic-Forms/README.md

 # Open SRC Kosmic Forms
-Project to make you have custom transformations.
+Project to allow custom transformations :100:

-## Getting Started
+### Getting Started
 Please give credit to the rightful owners.
-So getting started you can clone this repo, And then compile it as a jar, in eclipse/intellij with imports of CraftBukkit 1.7.10 and PowerNBT
+So getting started you can clone this repo, And then compile it as a jar, in eclipse/intellij with imports of CraftBukkit 1.7.10 and PowerNBT /play tada

 ## Dependencies
 * [CraftBukkit](https://www.google.com/url?q=https://www.dropbox.com/s/y0ok7i7x4hxuay1/craftbukkit-1.7.10-R0.1-20140808.005431-8.jar?dl%3D0&sa=D&source=hangouts&ust=1546290773742000&usg=AFQjCNHEQFE9khnvEqbHy6FWwSruwPFfWg)